icosahedron/genesysdice/README.md

 I use this as a [Slack command](https://api.slack.com/interactivity/slash-commands) `/gen` for a play-by-post game I run for some friends, but it's just an HTTP API that returns JSON.
 Use it for your own entertainment.

+## Usage

+The API takes a string consisting of letter/number pairs such as `A3 D2` and translates those into Success, Failures, Advantates, Threats, and Triumph and Despair results.
+The dice types are:

+* A - Advantage
+* B - Boost
+* C - Challenge
+* D - Difficulty
+* P - Proficiency
+* S - Setback

+Each letter is followed by a single digit (1-9) for the number of dice to roll of that type.

 ## Deployment

 Just copy the script into the IDE of an AWS Lambda. 🙄